 I’ve been shouting this message from my rooftop for years – patients who communicate effectively and actively engage in their care have better outcomes and a reduced risk of medical errors.
 However, for hospitalized patients, this can be tricky.
 Ideally, doctors would include patients and/or family members in their daily “rounds” conversations.
 But, not all hospitals allow, or encourage, patient and family participation.
 However, there are many benefits to participating in hospital rounds, so it’s worth your effort to participate, for yourself or on behalf of a loved one.

 What exactly are rounds?

 The goal of rounds is to create and communicate a plan for each patient’s care for the day.
 The structure, including who participates, varies widely by hospital, specialty, doctor and geographic location.

-A recent study at pediatric hospitals was designed to determine whether medical errors, family experience, and communication processes improved after implementing family centered rounds.
-Researchers studied over 3,100 admissions in 7 US pediatric inpatient units between 12/2014 – 1/2017.
+Interestingly, a recent study at pediatric hospitals was designed to determine whether medical errors, family experience, and communication processes improved after implementing family centered rounds.
+Researchers studied over 3,100 admissions in 7 US pediatric inpatient units between December 2014 – January 2017.

 What does the I-PASS program involve?